vincehacks/NodeJS/NodeTraining/README.md

 ### Introduction to Node.JS

-#### Why Node.JS?
+#### What/Why Node.JS?
 - Node.JS is a **JavaScript** runtime built on **Chrome's V8 JavaScript engine
-- Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+- Node.JS uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 As a result, most operations in Node.JS are **asynchronous**
-- Node.js' package ecosystem, **npm**, is the largest ecosystem of open source libraries in the world.
+- Node.JS's package ecosystem, **npm**, is the largest ecosystem of open source libraries in the world.
 - Unlike older browsers, ***Chrome was built for JS first***.
 As a result.
 Its engine is really fast.
-- If JS runs fast in the browser, why not using it on the server or on any desktop as well?
+- If JS runs fast in the browser, why not use it on the server or on any desktop as well?
 - As a result, the exported Chrome V8 engine became Node.JS, with the addition of extra libraries to do things that are not allowed in JS: Reading files,